leonid-shevtsov/cuoco/README.md

 ## Usage

+### The Cuoco workflow.

+Cuoco does three things on the server:

+1. Establishes a Chef installation, if Chef is not already installed.
+2. Delivers your Chef configuration to the server.
+3. Runs Chef with an automatic runlist based on Capistrano roles.
+    1. Saves the persistent attributes until the next Chef run.

+Cuoco works *in parallel*, just like Capistrano.

 ### Fully automatic mode

 Cuoco can turn a completely bare machine into a live server with a single command.
 You buy servers, you declare them in Capistrano, you run `cap deploy:setup deploy`.
 Done! [*]